hsuonsivu/hsupublic/3d-models/README.md

 ### kynnyskulma.scad

 If you need to roll heavy wheeled items over a doorstep, this will help a bit.
-It will split the part to multiple parets which attach to each other, so you need to configure your printer width.
+The model will split the part to multiple parts which attach to each other, so you need to configure your printer width.
 For small printers, you can print the parts in vertical configuration, but they are more difficult to attach to each other.
 For heavy items, you might